 Never before has Qatar been the focus of so much attention: When FIFA appointed Qatar as the host nation for 2022 World Cup, the small Gulf state was catapulted into the spotlight.
 Many wondered how Qatar would cope with planning the World’s biggest sporting event, but the state is more than ready for the challenge.

-Qatar is rapidly achieving global recognition as the most attractive investment hub in the Gulf and as a regional leader in the arts and in sport.
+Qatar is rapidly achieving global recognition as the most attractive investment hub in the Gulf and as a regional leader in the arts and sports.

 Qatar’s story is indeed a fascinating one.
 In just over sixty years, the nation has gone from one of the poorest Gulf states with an economy dependent on pearling and fishing to the wealthiest country (per capita) on earth.